 “managers who cannot “see” their direct reports sometimes struggle to trust that their employees are indeed working… ultimately disrupting their work-home balance and causing more job stress.”

 Hence, trust is the most important prerequisite for asynchronous communication to work.
-If managers and peers don’t trust each other and if employees are taking flexibility for granted, asynchronous communication becomes a mission impossible.
+If managers and peers don’t trust each other and if employees feel the need to constantly signal availability, asynchronous communication tools lose their value.
+Instead of enabling flexibility, they create anxiety and constant interruptions.

 💡 Take a look at these shocking statistics about employee engagement in the workplace.